Fiserv/Commerce-Hub/docs/Resources/Guides/Fraud/Security-Code.md

 ## Security Check Result Codes

 The result of checking the cardholder’s entered security code against the Issuer’s system of record is is received in the response.
-The object `avsSecurityCodeResponse` contains `securityCodeResponse` field which contains the result of the security code check.
-The Valid Values are
+The [processor response details](?path=docs/Resources/Master-Data/Processor-Response-Details.md) contains the security code response from the bank.

 | Value | Description |
 | ------- | ------- |